PLeadbitter/Temperature_Thorpe_Scale/README.md

 Thorpe_Scaling : Tales the data structures created in the above directories and calculates a number of scientificly useful variables for the ocean mixing communities that need them

 Functions : This directory contains a number of small functions that are called throughout the other scripts here.
 They are in a seperate folder to keep things tidy.
+Also required is the Gibbs Seawater Tool box (GSW, https://www.teos-10.org/software.htm).
+The version used for this project was 3.0 (current version 3.06)

 The scripts here need to be run as seperate scripts in certain orders, work is being done (when I have the time to slim the front end down so that some of these scripts can be run in batches to improve the user experience.